FireDiscordBot/docs/README.md

 Fire is now much more scalable through the magic of [Aether](https://git.farfrom.earth/aero/aether)!
 Aether was originally designed by [Ravy](https://ravy.pink) to handle [Aero](https://aero.bot)'s shards but I've gone ahead and made my own fork of it, rewritten it in TypeScript, added a Rest API, statistics tracking with Grafana & Influx, realtime statistics for the [Fire website](https://getfire.bot/stats), Playwright (as mentioned above), reminders and more.

 Aether allows Fire to have multiple independent instances that link together through it via a websocket, allowing me to quickly scale Fire up if needs be.
-This allows each cluster to communicate with Aether and each other, powering features such as the Google command, reminders, user settings, premium, command, module, listener & inhibitor syncing and more.
+This allows each cluster to communicate with Aether and each other, powering features such as the Google command, reminders, user settings, plus, command, module, listener & inhibitor syncing and more.

 ### System Metrics